ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-09-28-Vancouver_transit2.md

 The neighborhood area of a DA is defined as all points within the geographical boundary of the DA, along with a buffer zone that includes all points around the DA where the straight line distance between that point, and at least one point in the DA, is less than 500 meters.

 The following map shows the DAs with top 10% of transit service per capita.
-Such area are concentrated in the eastern part of the downtown core, and the ares to its immediate east.
+Such area are concentrated in the eastern part of the downtown core, and the areas to its immediate east.
 Kitsland also sees relatively high access to transit service.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit2/plots/NBA_services_PC_10pc.png" alt="Map: Top NBA Services PC">